georocket/georocket-website/src/products/index.md

     "pro": true
   },
   {
-    "title": "Versioning",
-    "description": "Store multiple versions of your data and access the history", "pro": true
-  },
-  {
     "category": "Deployment"
   },
   {
     "title": "Cloud-ready",
     "description": "GeoRocket is reactive, scalable and ready for the Cloud", "oss": true,
     "pro": true
-  },
-  {
-    "title": "Serverless",
-    "description": "Run GeoRocket on a serverless infrastructure such as AWS Lambda", "pro": true
   },
   {